psnaz/dark-chocolate-for-ever/README.md

 - Validation services: W3C Markup Validation, W3C CSS Validation, PEP8 Validation

 - Lighthouse, GT Metrix for performance and speed testing
+- Semrush for SEO research

 ---

 ## 7. TESTING

 I have tested this project manually and completed also some auto testing via the online validation services.
-See the full details on a separate page [HERE.](https: add THE TESTING.md FILE LINK HERE!!)
+See the full details on a separate page [HERE.](https://github.com/psnaz/dark-chocolate-for-ever/blob/main/TESTING.md)

 ---